-If a student has significant prior background in nutrition, they should speak with Drs.
+\ If a student has significant prior background in nutrition, they should speak with Drs.
 Caulfield or Rebholz about building a specific plan to meet the requirements.

-Food, Nutrition and Health Concentration Competencies Course Meeting Competency Credits Onsite Online For those more generally interested in population-level nutrition: 222.641 Principles of Human Nutrition in Public Health 4 1 st FNH1.
-Define the role of foods, nutrients and nutrition for human health and for diseas risk and prevention For those with wish to understand nutrient metabolism, health, and disease in a public health context: 222.651 Nutrients in Biological Systems OR 2 3 rd For those who wish to understand diet in the primary and secondary prevention of chronic diseases: 222.652 Nutrition in Disease Treatment and Prevention 3 4 th
+Food, Nutrition and Health Concentration Competencies Course Meeting Competency Credits Onsite Online FNH1.
+Define the role of foods, nutrients and nutrition for human health and for disease risk and prevention For those more generally interested in population-level nutrition: 222.641 Principles of Human Nutrition in Public Health 4 1st No For those who want to understand system physiology, nutrient roles and human function 222.651 Nutrients in Biological Systems OR 2 3 rd No For those who wish to understand diet in the primary and secondary prevention of chronic diseases: 222.652 Nutrition in Disease Treatment and Prevention 3 No 4 th , 4 th

 Food, Nutrition and Health Concentration Competencies (Con'td) Course Meeting Competency Credits Onsite Online FNH2.
-Characterize political, social and 222.657 Food and Nutrition Policy OR 2 1 st economic influences affecting nutrition and well-being 380.740 Nutrition Programs, Policy and Politics in the United States: The Impact on Maternal, Child and Family Health 3 2 nd FNH3.
-I dentify the governmental and non- 222.657 Food and Nutrition Policy OR 2 1 st governmental organizations and processes involved in the development of public health nutrition initiatives 380.740 Nutrition Programs, Policy and Politics in the United States: The Impact on Maternal, Child and Family Health 3 2 nd FNH4.
-Identify appropriate methods for studying food consumption and nutritional 222.642 Assessment of Nutritional Status OR 3 2 nd status and the use and interpretation of nutritional data 222.647 Nutrition Epidemiology 3 3 rd 222.657 Food and Nutrition Policy OR 2 1 st 222.664 Food Insecurity and Nutrition: Partnering with Community Organizations to Make Changes 2 4 th FNH5.
-Evaluate opportunities and approaches to advance nutrition and health OR 222.649 International Nutrition OR 3 4 th through public health initiatives and policies 380.740 Nutrition Programs, Policy, and Politics in the United States: The Impact on Maternal, Child and Family Health 3 2 nd OR 180.620 An Introduction to Food Systems and Public Health 4 1 st
+Characterize political, social and 222.657 Food and Nutrition Policy OR 2 1 st No economic influences affecting nutrition and well-being 380.740 Nutrition Programs, Policy and Politics in the United States: The Impact on Maternal, Child and Family Health 3 No 2 nd FNH3.
+Identify the governmental and non- 222.657 Food and Nutrition Policy OR 2 1 st No governmental organizations and processes involved in the development of public health nutrition initiatives 380.740 Nutrition Programs, Policy and Politics in the United States: The Impact on Maternal, Child and Family Health 3 No 2 nd FNH4.
+Identify appropriate methods for studying food consumption and nutritional 222.642 Assessment of Nutritional Status OR 3 2 nd No status and the use and interpretation of nutritional data 222.647 Nutrition Epidemiology 3 3 rd No 222.657 Food and Nutrition Policy OR 2 1st No 222.664 Food Insecurity and Nutrition: Partnering with Community Organizations to Make Changes 2 4th No FNH5.
+Evaluate opportunities and approaches to advance nutrition and health OR 222.649 International Nutrition OR 3 4th 4 th through public health initiatives and policies 380.740 Nutrition Programs, Policy, and Politics in the United States: The Impact on Maternal, Child and Family Health 3 No 2 nd OR 180.620 An Introduction to Food Systems and Public Health 4 No 1 st